Sauthier1935/iafinancialcrisis/README.md

 Finally, after exploring the search for better parameters and creating other dataset proposals, we ran our predictive models and used the accuracy, precision, recall, F1-sccore and ROC curve metrics to observe the winning models.

 We interpret that the RF model, initially using the cross-validation method, obtained the best results and we are confident that our model can help in future work.
-However, when using the ROC curve, now with the train_test_split method, the RD and LSTM models obtained results that should be considered.
+However, when using the ROC curve, now with the train_test_split method, the RF and LSTM models obtained results that should be considered.